marcinnowakowski/qlp/README.md

 Not sure what qlp really is?...hmm?
 Invented accidently on a plane... between Wellington and Sydney...

 However I feel something.
-This language seems to be something totally new: question programming language?..
+This language seems to be totally new: question programming language?..
 Most suitable language to program artificial inteligence.

 ## Usage